Calamario/Data-Structures-and-Algorithms/Challenges/Challenge_Reversed_Array/README.md

 For this problem, we needed to write a method that takes an array and returns an array that is reversed of what it recieved.

 ## Challenge
-We were not allowed to use methods that are available throuyh Visual Studio
+We were not allowed to use methods that are available through Visual Studio

 ## Solution
 ![whiteboard](./../../assets/reversed_array.jpg)